Abujolly/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd  changes the working directory to the user’s home directory
+cd changes the working directory to the user  home directory